Evangelista Torricelli: Torricelli's principle

 The concept of center of gravity was discovered by Archimedes.
-Torricelli, following in his footsteps, discovered an important new principle, Torricelli’s principle, which says: if any number of bodies be so connected that, by their motion, their centre of gravity can neither ascend nor descend, then those bodies are in equilibrium.
+Torricelli, following in his footsteps, discovered an important new principle, Torricelli's principle, which says: if any number of bodies be so connected that, by their motion, their centre of gravity can neither ascend nor descend, then those bodies are in equilibrium.
 This is essentially a version of the principle of virtual work.
-This principle was later used by Christian Huygens to study pendulum motion.
+This principle was later used by Christiaan Huygens to study pendulum motion.

 The study of projectiles

 Torricelli studied projectiles and how they traveled through the air.
 "Perhaps his most notable achievement in the field of projectiles was to establish for the first time the idea of an envelope: projectiles sent out at [...] the same speed in all directions trace out parabolas which are all tangent to a common paraboloid.
 This envelope became known as the parabola di sicurezza (parabola of safety)."

 Cause of wind

 Torricelli gave the first scientific description of the cause of wind: